ARPANET: Operation

-The transatlantic connectivity with Norway (NORSAR and NDRE) and UCL later evolved into the SATNET.
+The transatlantic connectivity with Norway (NORSAR and NDRE) and University College London (UCL) later evolved into the SATNET.
 The ARPANET, SATNET and PRNET were interconnected in 1977.
 The DoD made TCP/IP the standard communication protocol for all military computer networking in 1980.
-Norway and University College London left the ARPANET and began using TCP/IP over SATNET in 1982.
-On January 1, 1983, known as flag day, TCP/IP protocols became the standard for the ARPANET, replacing the earlier Network Control Protocol.
+Norway and UCL left the ARPANET and began using TCP/IP over SATNET in 1982.
+On 1 January 1983, known as flag day, TCP/IP protocols became the standard for the ARPANET, replacing the earlier Network Control Protocol.

-In September 1984 work was completed on restructuring the ARPANET giving U.S. military sites their own Military Network (MILNET) for unclassified defense department communications.
+In September 1984, work was completed on restructuring the ARPANET, giving U.S. military sites their own Military Network (MILNET) for unclassified defense department communications.
 Both networks carried unclassified information and were connected at a small number of controlled gateways which would allow total separation in the event of an emergency.
 MILNET was part of the Defense Data Network (DDN).
 Separating the civil and military networks reduced the 113-node ARPANET by 68 nodes.
 After MILNET was split away, the ARPANET would continue to be used as an Internet backbone for researchers, but be slowly phased out.

 Applications

 NCP provided a standard set of network services that could be shared by several applications running on a single host computer.
 This led to the evolution of application protocols that operated, more or less, independently of the underlying network service, and permitted independent advances in the underlying protocols.

-The various application protocols such as TELNET for remote time-sharing access and File Transfer Protocol (FTP), the latter used to enable rudimentary electronic mail, were developed and eventually ported to run over the TCP/IP protocol suite.
+The various application protocols, such as TELNET for remote time-sharing access and File Transfer Protocol (FTP), the latter used to enable rudimentary electronic mail, were developed and eventually ported to run over the TCP/IP protocol suite.
 In the 1980s, FTP for email was replaced by the Simple Mail Transfer Protocol and, later, POP and IMAP.

-Telnet was developed in 1969 beginning with RFC 15, extended in RFC 855.
+Telnet was developed in 1969, beginning with RFC 15, extended in RFC 855.

 The original specification for the File Transfer Protocol was written by Abhay Bhushan and published as on 16 April 1971.
 By 1973, the File Transfer Protocol (FTP) specification had been defined and implemented, enabling file transfers over the ARPANET.